Magnetism in Gemstones

 We can see stronger chromium absorption spectra in vivid red gems when we use a hand-held spectroscope or a spectrometer.
 As with Sapphire, Rubies formed in metamorphic low-iron regions such as Mogok in Burma or Winza in Tanzania tend to show the purer red colors, while Rubies from igneous high-iron regions such as Thailand tend to show dark grayish-red colors and greater magnetism.

 High chromium content also causes some natural Rubies, and all synthetic Rubies, to fluoresce bright red under long wave ultraviolet light.
-The fluorescence may also be visible to some degree in daylight.
-Synthetic Rubies fluoresce more brightly than most natural Rubies since they contain more chromium (approx. 2% chromium oxide Cr2O3) than most natural Rubies, and no significant iron to quench fluorescence.
+Fluorescence may also be visible to some degree in daylight, adding brightness to the daylight color of the Ruby.
+Synthetic Rubies fluoresce more brightly under longwave UV light than most natural Rubies since they contain more chromium (approx. 2% chromium oxide Cr2O3) than most natural Rubies, and no significant iron to quench fluorescence.

 Natural Vivid Red Ruby